 2. Use waterproofing admixtures in a mortar to reduce the permeability of the brick wall.

-5. Use cement, lime and mortars no stronger than required for the application to minimize possible soluble salt level.
+5. Use cement, lime, and mortars no stronger than required for the application to minimize possible soluble salt levels.

-6. For masonry ensure flashing & damp proof course is detailed correctly.
-Cover the top course at the end of each day work.
+6. For masonry, ensure the flashing and damp proof courses are detailed correctly.
+Cover the top course at the end of each day’s work.

-For the eradication of efflorescence problem, the source of ingress of moisture should be determined first.
-The cause of ingress may be due to defective DPC or absence of DPC or other causes
+For the eradication of the efflorescence problem, the source of ingress of moisture should be determined first.
+The cause of ingress may be due to defective DPC or absence of DPC or other causes.

 1. The first action is to stop the source of ingress of moisture.